houston88/houstyMEAN/README.md

  * MEAN stack starter project, customized for family launch page.
  * Based on the bootstrap 3.0 carousel example.
- * Commented out sample api that connects to mongo.
+ * Added to mongoose api that connects to mongo for some example data viz.

 After cloning, assuming you have the tools downloaded as outlined on http://mean.io, run the following.